-Minnesota is the latest state to pass a cannabis legalization bill.
-Last week, Governor Tim Walz signed into law HB400, which legalizes the purchase, possession and use of recreational cannabis for adults aged 21 and over.
+Minnesota is the 23rd state to pass a cannabis legalization bill.
+Last week, Governor Tim Walz signed into law HF400, which legalizes the purchase, possession and use of recreational cannabis for adults aged 21 and over.
 This groundbreaking legislation also opens up new job opportunities in the cannabis industry, as well as providing tax revenue for the state.

 The bill also outlines an extensive regulatory framework including laws on how businesses in the industry will be licensed, and how taxes will be collected from product sales.
 The regulation of growing operations is also included in the bill.
-All products must meet safety standards set by the Minnesota Department of Health before they can be sold publicly.
+All products must meet safety standards set by the Minnesota Office of Cannabis Management before they can be sold publicly.

 In Minnesota, businesses in the cannabis industry will be required to obtain a certain type of license in order to operate legally.
 There are four main types of licenses: cultivation, processing, manufacturer and retail.
 Cultivation licenses allow for growers to produce marijuana plants that can then be sold to other licensed businesses like processors or manufacturers.
 Processing licenses permit businesses to obtain and process marijuana in preparation for sale.
 Manufacturers are able to convert cannabis into consumable products such as edibles or oils.
 Lastly, there are retail licenses that give businesses the ability to sell cannabis products directly to consumers.